Causes

 How to lower your risk of getting ovarian cancer

-You cannot always prevent ovarian cancer but there are things you can do to lower your chances of getting it.
+You cannot always prevent ovarian cancer but there are things you can do to help lower your chances of getting it.

 Do

-• quit smoking
+• quit smoking (if you smoke)

 • stay a healthy weight or lose weight if you're overweight